Python-GIS-book/site/source/back-matter/md/glossary.md

   The term used in Matplotlib to refer to individual plots when more than one plot is part of a single figure.

 Syntax
-  The form of an element in a programming language.
+  The precise form of a component in a programming language.
 For example, the print function in Python expects the syntax `print('hello')` in order to have the word hello displayed on the screen.

 Variable
   A way of storing values in the memory of the computer using specific names that you define.